Guardiola wanted to join Robson at Newcastle

 Instead of joining Newcastle, Guardiola stayed at Barcelona before spells with Brescia and Roma in Serie A, ending his playing career via periods at Qatar side Al-Ahli and Mexican club Dorados de Sinaloa.

-Robson followed legendary Barca manager Johan Cruyff at Camp Nou and Guardiola said it must have been hard for the Englishman to step into the role.
+Robson followed legendary Barca boss Johan Cruyff at Camp Nou and Guardiola said it must have been hard for the Englishman to step into the role.

 "I learned, when I saw him, how lonely the manager feels," Guardiola said.
 "And, in the bad moments, how always he had a typical smile.